 - Add the almond butter, maple syrup and vanilla to a bowl and stir well.

 - Once mixed, roll the mixture into little balls.
-The maple should bind to the nut butter to form a dough like consistency.
-If the mixture is too wet you can add a little coconut flour to make it easier to roll.
+If the mixture is too runny you can add a little coconut flour to make it easier to roll.

 - Melt the chocolate over a bain-marie.
 Once melted, dip the top half of the balls in the chocolate.

-- Now, sprinkle the flaked almonds over the truffles and leave to set in a cool room.
-You can speed this up by putting in the fridge for 15 mins.
+- Now, sprinkle the flaked almonds over the truffles and leave to set in the fridge for ~30 minutes.